FAQ

 • and the quality of the building blocks they have to carry out their mission.

 Over time, increased levels of stress hormones may result in overworked adrenal glands, lowered immunity, decreased digestive functions, fatigue, and blood pressure disturbances.
-Increased cortisol levels causes joint weakness throughout the body, including the spine and extremities, making them much more susceptible to injury.
-Chronic, long-term stress on the body greatly accelerates the degenerative processes of the spine and joints which may lead to osteoarthritis or osteoporosis.
+Increased cortisol levels cause joint weakness throughout the body, including the spine and extremities, making them much more susceptible to injury.
+Chronic, long-term stress on the body greatly accelerates the degenerative processes of the spine and joints, which may lead to osteoarthritis or osteoporosis.

-The intent of the chiropractic adjustment is to correct subluxations, restore proper nerve flow, and allow the body to reset itself and begin healing the damage of chronic stress cycles.
-Chiropractic, in conjunction with proper nutrition, detoxification, and other lifestyle changes, can help improve the inner workings of the body so that maximum healing and function can occur.
-Dr. Chris Lipat, DC, Reiki Master, an integrative chiropractic wellness practitioner in Guam, can support you in healing from the inside, out.
+The chiropractic adjustment aims to correct subluxations, restore proper nerve flow, and enable the body to reset itself and begin healing the damage caused by chronic stress cycles.
+Chiropractic, combined with adequate nutrition, detoxification, and other lifestyle changes, can help improve the body's inner workings, enabling maximum healing and function.
+Dr. Chris Lipat, DC, Reiki Master, a kinesiology/muscle testing chiropractor trained in intuitive nutrition, emotional and somatic healing approaches in Honolulu, Oʻahu, can support you in healing from the inside out.

 Most of us believe that symptoms are all inherently bad; however, many are necessary expressions of health.
 For instance, when harmful levels of bacteria invade the body, the body generates a fever.
 This is helpful since many bacteria cannot survive prolonged temperatures above 99˚F. Taking a pill that decreases fever may prolong the illness.
-At the same time, just because someone feels “good” and does not show any obvious symptoms doesn’t mean that she is healthy.
-Many harmful, unhealthy processes can exist for years prior to showing symptoms, including heart disease, cancer, osteoporosis, dementia, and even subluxation.
+At the same time, just because someone feels "good" and does not show any apparent symptoms doesn't mean that she is healthy.
+Many harmful, unhealthy processes can exist for years before showing symptoms, including heart disease, cancer, osteoporosis, dementia, and even subluxation.

 Chiropractors are trained to detect and address dysfunction and imbalance in the body, whether symptomatic or not.
 By the time your body expresses symptoms and health crises, your body is telling you that it can no longer adapt and needs you to make changes.
-Dr. Chris Lipat, DC, Reiki Master, an integrative chiropractic wellness practitioner in Guam, offers a myriad of tools to help you make the changes you need for maximum expression of health and vitality.
+Dr. Chris Lipat, DC, Reiki Master, an integrative chiropractic wellness practitioner in Honolulu, Oʻahu, offers a myriad of tools to help you make the changes you need for maximum expression of health and vitality.

-Dr. Chris Lipat, DC, Reiki Master, looks at your health as a whole, asking your body which blockages to address first; and we provide a myriad of techniques to support your healing process.
-Ultimately, we seek for each patient to have a maximally functioning nervous system, a balanced brain, emotional resilience and optimal organ health.
-As we work together to listen to your body, most diseases and health conditions improve on their own as your body moves in the direction of cure: toward greater health, vitality and balance.
+Dr. Chris Lipat, DC, Reiki Master, looks at your health as a whole, asking your body which blockages to address first, and we provide a myriad of techniques to support your healing process.
+Ultimately, we seek for each patient to have a maximally functioning nervous system, a balanced brain, emotional resilience, and optimal organ health.
+As we work together to listen to your body, most diseases and health conditions improve on their own as your body moves in the direction of cure: toward greater health, vitality, and balance.

 Patients who do the following tend to respond quickly to chiropractic care: